Natural Stone Specialists

 Ethical stone importer

-As one of the first pilot members of the Ethical Stone Register, you can be sure that the stone you buy from us has been sourced ethically.
+As one of the first pilot members of the Ethical Stone Register to achieve Tier 2 Verified Level, you can be sure that the stone you buy from us has been sourced ethically.

 The Ethical Stone Register is a single source point for ethically and responsibly sourced natural stone.
 It is a unique resource created specifically for the natural stone industry, in response to The Modern Slavery Act 2015 and the issues of sourcing materials responsibly.